kevinjad/Text_Recognition_Software/README.md

 # Text Recognition Software

-A Flutter application that can recognize text from images.
+A Flutter application that can recognize texts from images.

 ## Getting Started